 5.1 Any student who threatens or harasses another student will be subject to:

-- Parent notification - Possible notification to proper authorities - Consequence(s) may include a warning up to a suspension depending on the
+- Parent notification - Possible notification to proper authorities - Consequence(s) may include a warning up to discipline according to M.G.L. c.
+71 § 37H3/4 depending on the severity of the offense